 These fees are billed and invoiced separately to your SMS balance.

 Please note that the campaign registration fee is charged every month once campaign is registered, even it you’re not sending any text messages in a given month until it’s unregistered.
-To unregister your campaign, contact your Customer Experience Engineer.
+To unregister your campaign, contact your Customer Experience Manager.

 Carrier pass-through fees: please note it’s a standard procedure with other SMS marketing providers to apply additional cost imposed by the majority of carriers.
 However, with GetResponse, this fee is already included in your standard SMS rate, so no additional cost is applied.

 An additional charge will be added only for delivering opt-out confirmations which is a mandatory flow required by carriers operating locally in the US nad Canada.
 Failure to deliver the confirmations might result in higher bounce rates.

 Details of content prohibited across all channels can be found in GetResponse Terms of Service and include these and more examples of legally prohibited content: